25 January 2021

-The Kittilä mine is Europe's largest goldmine.
+The Kittilä mine is Europe’s largest gold mine.
 The mine is operated by Agnico Eagle Finland Oy, a subsidiary of the Canadian gold producer Agnico Eagle Mines Limited.
-FinMeas participates in risk management of mine dams by supplying automated monitoring solutions for reservoir areas that enable real-time monitoring of reservoir measurement data.
+FinMeas participates in the risk management of the mine’s dams by supplying automated monitoring solutions for reservoir areas that enable real-time monitoring of reservoir measurement data.
 In addition to monitoring, the reporting of measurement data has also been renewed with an automated reporting service provided by FinMeas.

 A key benefit of automating measurement equipment is improving dam safety in the reservoir area.
-Real-time monitoring and alerts ensure a timely reaction to exceeding limit values.
+Real-time monitoring and alarms ensure a timely reaction to exceeding limit values.

-In addition to pore pressure measurements, measuring the surface level of underdrains between raised dams is important for intensifying pumping water from the wells according to need.
-Working time is saved both by reduced manual measurements as well as automated reporting of measurement data.
+In addition to pore pressure measurements, measuring the surface level of underdrains between raised dams is important for intensifying the pumping of water from the wells according to need.
+Working time is saved both by reduced manual measurements and the automated reporting of measurement data.